Skip to content

 └── README.md # Project documentation

-When using --template ml-shell, external scripts are generated:
+When using --template shell-py, external Python scripts are generated under scripts/:

 my-service/